Preparing a Linux server for BMC Digital Workplace Catalog installation

 Install the library onto your server by running the

-- If the library installs successfully, then you can proceed to the next step.
+- If the library is installed successfully, then you can proceed to the next step.
 Otherwise, troubleshoot your environment with your system administrators.

 Verifying space requirements and sticky bit permissions for the temporary folder

-The BMC Digital Workplace Catalog installer stores logs and working files in a temporary folder that must have 1.5 GB of available space.
+The BMC Digital Workplace Catalog installer stores logs and working files in a temporary folder that must have at least 1.5 GB of available space.

 To check the available space in the temporary folder